-While previous approaches like RSA \citep{kornblith2019similarity, kriegeskorte2008representational} are particularly useful for comparing one or multiple representational spaces, they typically only provide a global quantitative measure of alignment and require explicit hypotheses and comparisons to other explicit models of representation to determine what it is about the representational space that drives human alignment.
-In contrast, other approaches have focused specifically on the interpretability of DNN representations \citep{zhou2018revisiting, morcos2018importance, erhan2009visualizing, mahendran2015understanding, nguyen2019understanding, bau2017dissecting, bau2020understanding} but either provide very specific local measures about DNN units or have limited direct comparability to human representations, given that the same interpretability methods can typically not be applied to understand human mental representations.
-Our framework combines the strengths of the comparability gained from RSA and existing interpretability methods to understand image processing in DNNs.
-We applied common interpretability methods to show that our work allows for detailed experimental testing and causal probing of DNN representations and behavior in response to diverse images.
-Yet only the direct comparison to human representations revealed the diverging representational strategies of humans and DNNs and thus limitations of the visualization techniques we used \citep{geirhos2023dont}.
+While approaches like RSA \citep{kriegeskorte2008representational, kornblith2019similarity} are particularly useful for comparing one or multiple representational spaces, they typically provide only a summary statistic of the degree of alignment and require explicit hypotheses and model comparisons to determine what it is about the representational space that drives human alignment.
+In contrast, other approaches have focused specifically on the interpretability of DNN representations \citep{erhan2009visualizing, zeiler2014visualizing, mahendran2015understanding,bau2017dissecting, morcos2018importance, nguyen2019understanding, bau2020understanding}, but either provide very specific local measures about DNN units or have limited direct comparability to human representations, as the same interpretability methods can typically not be applied to understand human mental representations.
+Our framework combines the strengths of the comparability gained from RSA and existing interpretability methods to understand image representations in DNNs.
+We applied common interpretability methods to show that our approach allows for detailed experimental testing and causal probing of DNN representations and behavior across diverse images.
+Yet, only the direct comparison to human representations revealed the diverging representational strategies of humans and DNNs and thus limitations of the visualization techniques we used \citep{geirhos2023dont}.